IrfanSayeed/Election_Analysis/README.md

     -The winner of the election was Diana DeGette, winning with 272,892 votes representing 73.8% of the total votes cast

 ## Election-Audit Summary:
 It is proposed that the election commission modify the current script for use with any election.
+The code would be simplified and easier to read.

 Current script can be modified by initiating the following code changes:

 1. Recommendation 1